Skip to main content

 Intracytoplasmic Sperm Injection (ICSI) Cost

-ICSI is a specialized procedure used alongside IVF where a single sperm is injected directly into an egg.
-This method is especially beneficial in cases of male infertility, such as low sperm count or poor motility.
+ICSI is a specialized procedure used alongside IVF in which a single sperm is injected directly into an egg.
+This technique is especially beneficial for patients experiencing male factor infertility, such as low sperm count or poor motility.

 Egg Freezing Cost